 See ‘Lone Working’.

 Academic staff are encouraged to undertake relevant outside activities, provided this does not conflict with their University duties.
 The Guidelines on Outside Work are intended to help staff determine whether their activities should be classed as outside activities, and how to manage these if so.
-Such activities are not restricted to consultancy work, but where consultancy is involved staff are recommended to use the services of Alta Innovations Ltd.
+Such activities are not restricted to consultancy work, but where consultancy is involved staff are recommended to use the services of University of Birmingham Enterprise.